 Call the Ohio Department of Agriculture for a list at 1-800-282-1955.

-How Can Travelers Prevent Bringing Bed Bugs Home?
+How Can Travelers Avoid Transferring Bed Bugs To Their Home?

-Travelers planning to go Ohio for business or holiday can do the following to reduce the exposure to bed bugs:
+Travelers planning to go to Ohio for business or holiday can do the following to reduce their exposure to bed bugs:

 - Avoid leaving luggage on upholstered surfaces.
-Instead, choose countertops or bathroom tiles.
+Instead, choose countertops for bathroom tiles.

 - Before you travel back home, spray your bags with an EPA-approved bed bug spray to kill off any hiding bugs and their eggs.